-After things really settled down after the first few on-track sessions of the morning (including IndyCar Practice 1), Ben and I headed to Honda’s hospitality tent for lunch.
-I scarfed down two hotdogs while listening to Robin Miller crack jokes before heading back to the media center for the conclusion of USF2000 Race 1.
+After things really settled down following the first few on-track sessions of the morning, Ben and I headed to Honda’s hospitality tent for lunch.
+I scarfed down two hotdogs while listening to Robin Miller crack jokes before heading back to the media center for the conclusion of the first USF2000 race.

 Of COURSE there’s someone in that stall.
 Then another dude was in the stall.

 This was the worst waiting game ever.
 And I’m already late for meeting a veteran racing journalist outside the media center to watch IndyCar Practice 2 from the “carousel” turn.

 I explained the situation to this journalist who thought it best to call my phone to startle the latest dude in the stall.
 Once they saw that this well-known name was calling this random phone, it was no longer a random phone.